What Does Direct Sales Mean? [The Complete Guide for 2023]

 5. Use a Variety of Channels for Prospecting and Selling

-To maximize your success in direct sales, it’s important to stay active and take advantage of a variety of prospecting and selling channels.
+To maximize your success in a multilevel marketing company, it’s important to stay active and take advantage of a variety of prospecting and selling channels.

 From online to offline, through word-of-mouth or referrals – there are numerous ways to find new potential customers.